Integrated Nonreciprocal Photonic Devices with Dynamic Modulation: Introduction

+Aside from fundamental issues of material integration, many important application spaces for integrated photonics are extremely sensitive to magnetic interference.
+For example, optical readout from sensors based on atomic transitions requires careful control of the surrounding magnetic environment \cite{kitching_chipscale_2018}, meaning that alternatives to magneto-optics are required for nonreciprocal signal routing.
 In recent years, the challenges outlined above have motivated the development of a different class of nonreciprocal components that are based on dynamic modulation, rather than magneto-optics.
 Dynamically modulated components have long been used to break reciprocity in lower frequency electromagnetic regimes \cite{kamal_parametric_1960, baldwin_nonreciprocal_1961, maurer_lownoise_1963, anderson_reciprocity_1965a}, but promising advancements in optical modulator technologies means that high-performance nonreciprocal \textit{optical} components could soon be in reach.

 In this article, we review theoretical and experimental progress on nonreciprocal devices based on dynamic modulation.
 While there is a large body of literature exploring these concepts in a variety of frequency ranges, here we focus on optical wavelengths and architectures with strong potential for chip-scale integration.
 This review is organized as follows.
 In Sec. \ref{sec:scattering} we begin by discussing the general requirements for achieving nonreciprocal responses in dynamically modulated optical elements, where we focus on a component-level scattering matrix perspective.
 In Sec. \ref{sec:foms} we define the figures of merit for nonreciprocal optical devices and then in Sec. \ref{sec:devices} we discuss the broad classes of device architectures based on the above requirements, and introduce their operating principles.
 In Sec. \ref{sec:mechanisms} we review conventional and emerging modulation mechanisms available for integrated optical devices.
 In Sec. \ref{sec:comparison} we discuss the scaling of the device architectures from a system-level performance stand point, focusing on figures of merit such as physical footprint, modulation strength, operating bandwidth, and isolation contrast.
 In Sec. \ref{sec:conclusion} we conclude with an outlook and discussion of the future prospects for dynamically modulated nonreciprocal devices.